 Start Your Journey to Recovery Today

-If you want to find a solution for a current addiction problem, please call us at 855-969-8748 to find information about our programs, Maryland House Detox offers many plans, treatment programs and overall solutions to most drug and substance addiction problems.
+If you want to find a solution for a current addiction problem, please call us to learn about our programs.
+Maryland House Detox offers many plans, treatment programs, and overall solutions to most drug and substance addiction problems.
 We’re available 24/7 and are always ready to help.
 Take the first step.
-It’ll be the best decision you ever take.
+It’ll be the best decision you ever make.

 “Oxazepam - Side Effects, Dosage, Interactions - Drugs - Everyday Health.”
 Stroke Center - EverydayHealth.com, Ziff Davis, LLC, 28 Sept.
 2016 from https://www.everydayhealth.com/drugs/oxazepam

 “Oxazepam Oral: Uses, Side Effects, Interactions, Pictures, Warnings & Dosing.”
 WebMD, WebMD from https://www.webmd.com/drugs/2/drug-8347/oxazepam-oral/details